kdha200501/grab-tvboxnow-torrent/readme.md

 ```shell
 $ grab-tvboxnow-torrent
 ```
-​		The downloaded attachments are saved under the "downloads" folder.
-For more information on how to configure transmission to watch this folder, see `install-transmission.md` link [here](https://bitbucket.org/kdha200501/grab-tvboxnow-torrent/src/master/install-transmission.md)
+​		This CLI tool saves the downloaded attachments under the "downloads" folder.
+For more information on how to configure transmission to watch this folder, see `install-transmission.md` link [here](https://bitbucket.org/kdha200501/grab-tvboxnow-torrent/src/master/install-transmission.md).

 ### Options